reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 Good news is you do not need any additional dependency as it comes with spring boot starter

-## Important Annotations for Spring Scheduling
+## Important Annotations for Spring EnableScheduling

-* `@EnableScedhuling`: to be used on  @Configuration  classes ,it enables detection of `@Scheduled` annotations, generally we use it on top of our MainClass, but no one is stopping it to use over your own configuration class.
+* `@EnableScedhuling`: to be used on  @Configuration  classes ,it enables detection of `@Scheduled` annotations, generally we use it on top of our MainClass, but no one is stopping us, to use it over your own configuration class.
 ```java
 @SpringBootApplication
 @EnableScheduling